What does an Accountant do?

 Accountants work in a variety of industries, including governments and corporations.
 Some specializations in the field include public accountants, management accountants, government accountants, and auditors.
 Accountants are responsible for making sure that financial documents, including taxes, are accurate and clear.
 Accountants may also work as advisors to help individuals or groups make good financial decisions.
 In addition to their mathematical work, accountants need to be able to explain their conclusions to a variety of audiences, which frequently involves writing reports or presenting their findings verbally.

 Depending on what an accountant specializes in, they may:

-There are several careers that are related to the accounting field.
-These jobs include bookkeeping, budget analysts, financial analysts and managers, personal tax advisors, and tax examiners.
+There are several careers that are similar to an accountant, including bookkeeper, budget analyst, financial analyst, financial manager, personal tax advisor and tax examiner.
 Additionally, there is a need for teachers in accounting and related fields at the high school level.

 Most accountants work 40 hours a week.
 However, there can be overtime during tax season, which is around February to April.